 The goal for the management structure is to maximize output and value to stakeholders and minimize costs.
 Funding for NBDA operations derives from start-up grants from Arizona State University.
 The NBDA will launch a membership program in 2014 to seek in-kind and financial support from the effected stakeholder communities (private sector, advocacy research foundations, general philanthropy, government, and others).
 Funding for specific projects will be based on the nature and difficulty of the question and the value proposition of the outcomes.

 The start-up management structure for NBDA operations is shown in Figure 1.
-Dr. Anna Barker serves as the founding President; Dr. Carolyn Compton as the Chief Medical Officer; Dr. George Poste as acting Chief Science Officer; Dr. Ken Buetow as Director of Bioinformatics and Data Management; and Ms. Anne-Marie Geary as the Administrative Director for the NBDA.
+Dr. Anna Barker serves as the founding President; Dr. Carolyn Compton as the Chief Medical Officer; Dr. George Poste as acting Chief Science Officer; and Dr. Ken Buetow as Director of Bioinformatics and Data Management.
 The operations of the NBDA is informed by a Steering and Scientific Advisory Committee.